-The cocycle maps~\eqref{eq:thm1} and~\eqref{eq:thm2} are a more elaborate version of restriction along~\eqref{eq:Hanres}.
+The cocycle map~\eqref{eq:thm2} is a more elaborate version of restriction along~\eqref{eq:Hanres}.
 The goal is to find an appropriate class of closed $2|1$-dimensional bordisms so that the restriction~\eqref{eq:partition} constructs a map from $2|1$-dimensional Euclidean field theories to complex analytic elliptic cohomology.
 There are two main problems to be solved in this 2-dimensional generalization.
 First, one cannot specialize to a particular super torus, as in the specialization to the length~1 super circle in~\eqref{eq:Hanres}.
 Indeed, elliptic cohomology over $\C$ is parameterized by the moduli of all complex analytic elliptic curves.
-This problem is easy enough to solve, though its resolution introduces some technicalities: one restricts to the moduli \emph{stack} of super tori.
-The second obstacle is more serious: restriction only gives a \emph{smooth} function on the moduli stack, whereas a class in complex analytic elliptic cohomology has holomorphic dependence on the conformal modulus of a torus.
-More worryingly, examples from physics suggest that generic families of partition functions of $2|1$-dimensional Euclidean field theories do not always exhibit holomorphic behavior.
-Indeed, there can be a holomorphic anomaly which itself is expected to encode an interesting $\TMF$-valued invariant~\cite[\S2.2.2]{TheoDavide}.
+This problem is easy enough to solve, though its resolution introduces some technicalities: one restricts to a moduli \emph{stack} of super tori.